 In a debate in the Oval Office, Sheen chastises Fox for questioning the president’s decisions, “The president doesn’t answer to you–”

 “Oh yes, he does!
 Because I’m a citizen.
 And this is my president!… ‘Cause in this country, it is not only permissible to question our leaders, it is our responsibility!”

 When Fox, in turn, melodramatically spins the president’s duty to uphold the truth, “People are so thirsty for truth, they’ll crawl through the desert until they find it.
 And if they find it’s a mirage, they’ll drink the sand,” the president counters with what we know to be the unfortunate truth, “They don’t drink the sand because they’re thirsty.
 They drink the sand because they don’t know the difference.”

 Brings a tear to the eye that people could be this cognizant and lucid.
 Pity none of them are in government.

-THE AMERICAN PRESIDENT never loses its focus on the love story – the element which actually holds our attention, rather than make us wince, due to its being played out by intelligent adults, instead of 16-to-20 year-olds making all their decisions under the influence of hormones and beer, or pussified male models and Jennifer Lopez.
+THE AMERICAN PRESIDENT never loses its focus on the love story, the element which actually holds our attention – rather than make us wince – due to being played out by intelligent adults, instead of 16-to-20 year-olds making all their decisions under the influence of hormones and beer, or pussified male models and Jennifer Lopez.
 Witnessing the chemistry between Shepherd and Wade, we can’t help but speculate that if the real-life Presidency could experience one-tenth of this heady hallucinogen with a woman one-hundredth as vivacious and witty as Annette Bening, there would be a million times less political turmoil in the world.

 As it is phrased outside Presidential circles: “Dude, you need to get laid more often.”